ronnyli/reddit-check/NOTES2SELF.md

 1. Not obvious how to log in
     - even less obvious to log out
 1. How do licenses work when I build on top of Reddit Check?
-1. could right-clicking Open In New Tab somehow keep popup window open?
-    - or make the extension an overlay so it doesn't keep closing
 1. Switch React to production.min.js
     - remove development.min.js from the folder
 ### After release